5TH EDITION PUBLIC ART TRAIL OPEN CALL

-The Art Committee will verify that the proposals fit the selection criteria, including their viability for display in the public sphere and safety for public use; will assess how the projects reflect the KCAW21 curatorial theme, REIMAGINE; and will evaluate their suitability to the proposed site, allocating the final locations for the projects.
+The Art Committee's role is verify that the proposals fit the selection criteria, including their viability for display in the public sphere and safety for public use; assess how the projects reflect the KCAW21 curatorial theme, REIMAGINE; and evaluate their suitability to the proposed site, allocating the final locations for the projects.